 The Docent Program year varies from museum to museum.
 Some operate October through May; others operate year-round.
 Training programs, eligibility requirements, openings, and time commitments also vary.

-If you wish to participate in a museum Docent Program, call Monday through Friday from 9 a.m. to 5 p.m. the program of your choice (listed below).
-More information is also available on each museum's website.
+If you wish to participate in a museum Docent Program, information is available on each museum or unit website.

-Air and Space Museum and its Udvar-Hazy Center
+- Air and Space Museum and its Udvar-Hazy Center Docent Program

 - American Art Museum and its Renwick Gallery Docent Program

 - Hirshhorn Gallery Guide Program